 - pH needs to be adjusted manually through the tube, instead of self-adjusting.

-Consisting of a basin cover and a planting basket, Pathonor’s indoor hydroponics grower kit produces dark material as means of preventing algae from entering the buckets, thereby keeping your plants happy and growing.
+Consisting of a basin cover and a planting basket, Pathonor’s indoor hydroponics grower system produces dark material as means of preventing algae from entering the buckets, thereby keeping your plants happy and growing.

 On the basin itself, there is a chug cylinder, which can function was both producing air bubbles for your plants as well as transporting nutrient solution to them.